christopheraue/m-ruby-concurrently/README.md

 Concurrently is a concurrency framework based on fibers for Ruby and mruby.

-It serves the same purpose like [EventMachine](https://github.com/eventmachine/eventmachine) and, to some extent, [Celluloid](https://github.com/celluloid/celluloid).

 To run code concurrently, it is defined as a concurrent proc.
 These concurrent procs are very similar to regular procs, except when they are called their code is evaluated in a fiber (which is kind of a lightweight thread).
 This lets their